gryphonshafer/Quizzing-Rule-Book/content/rule_book/internationals.md

 ### Statistician

+- The International statistician will be appointed by the CQLT.
+- This individual shall not be a regular scorekeeper.
-- A statistician will be responsible for keeping individual quizzers' scores.
+- The statistician will be responsible for keeping individual quizzers' scores.
 - The statistician will be responsible for keeping individual teams' scores and provide updates to the teams of their current standings.
-- This individual shall not be a regular scorekeeper.

 ## Quiz Question Selection

-- For the International Finals, questions must be written covering the entire material for the quiz year.
+- For the International competition, questions must be written covering the entire material for the quiz year.
-- Questions for the International Finals will be the responsibility of the CQLT.
+- Questions for the International competition will be the responsibility of the CQLT.
 - Questions must be word-for-word as it appears in the material version.
 - A question can be used multiple times in any part of the International Finals.
 - Preliminary rounds will come from full International question file.